Mozu/generator-mozu-app/README.md

-# Mozu Extension generator
+# Mozu App generator

 Maintainer: [James Zetlen](https://github.com/zetlen)

-A Mozu Extension generator for Yeoman that provides boilerplate and structure for writing Mozu Custom Functions against the family of Mozu Extension Actions.
-It provides documented function stubs, a build process using Grunt and Browserify, remote sync with the Developer Center, and unit tests using Nodeunit or Mocha plus the Mozu Extension Simulator.
+A Mozu App Generator that scaffolds a directory with some basic tools common to all types of Mozu App (Integrations, Extensions/Actions, and Themes).

 ## This package is currently a prerelease.
 **This contains pre-release code.
 It may have behaviors or rely on features that don't work in Mozu production environments.
 Use with caution!**